Study Abroad Grant

 - Honors & Awards: scholarships, previous grant funding, other honors.

-- Relevant Experience: leadership experience, community service, internships, work experience, significant hobbies.
+- Relevant Experience: leadership experience, community service, work experience, significant hobbies.

-- You will upload and attach a PDF of your resume to the application.
+You will upload and attach a PDF of your resume to your application.

 Study abroad grants pay for an academic experience, so course selection is key.
 Failure to detail each course will result in application disqualification.
 For each specific course that you plan to take, provide the following: